JackedPeep/IAmEmployable/data_processing_javascript/SDP.md

 ### reduce
 ```
 /*
   reduce: creates an accumulated result based on the reducer function.
-The value returned is returned
+The value returned
           is the return value of the reducer function for the final iteration.
   @data: an array of any arbitrary data
   @reducer: a function that takes a single datapoint from each input array as an